 28. You can also make traps for small fish, crayfish, rodents.

-29. Make goggles or even a whole mask, protect your face and eyes from dust, flying particles, insects.
+29. Make safety glasses or even a whole mask to protect your face and eyes from dust, flying particles, and insects.

-30. On bottles, you can spend the night on cold soil.
+30. You can sleep on bottles on cold soil.
 Or just use the bottle as a pillow.

-31. It seems incredible, but in a plastic bottle you can boil water on a fire.
+31. It seems incredible, but you can boil water in a plastic bottle over a fire.

-32. From large plastic flasks you can make the simplest shoes to protect your feet.
+32. From large plastic flasks you can make simple shoes to protect your feet.

 View presentation content